RIS-Aided E2E Multi-Path Uplink Transmission Optimization for 6G Time-Sensitive Services: Introduction

 Traditional cellular networks rely on single E2E path, which however struggle with handling the latency issues.
 While the E2E multi-path framework utilizes multiple 3GPP accesses (e.g. 5G NR Uu) or non-3GPP accesses (e.g., WLAN 802.11), within the context of Access Traffic Steering, Switching and Splitting (ATSSS) rule \cite{3gpp.38.913,3gpp.23.725}, to effectively mitigate such issues in the 5G/5G-A era \cite{cao2025latency}.
 The authors in \cite{ba2022multiservice} investigated an optimization problem for traffic scheduling in NR and WLAN aggregation (NWA) for enhanced mobile broadband (eMBB) services.
 The literature \cite{hurtig2018low} studied an E2E multi-path transmission control protocol (MPTCP) scheduler for latency-sensitive applications.
 A joint power control and channel allocation scheme was developed in \cite{zhao2019joint} to reduce the interference adaptively.
 However, 6G time-sensitive services typically are characterized with more stringent QoS requirements, meanwhile, 6G wireless environments with more complex PHY/MAC impairments fundamentally bound the achievable E2E latency mitigation, thereby limiting the effectiveness of existing E2E multi-path schemes.

-In this context, Reconfigurable Intelligent Surface (RIS) introduces a novel PHY-layer controllability by actively shaping the wireless environment \cite{wu2021intelligent,shafique2024going,zhu2024intelligent,shi2024ris,hu2024intelligent}, enabling the construction of more favorable and stable E2E links.
+In this context, Reconfigurable Intelligent Surface (RIS) introduces a novel PHY-layer controllability by actively shaping the wireless environment \cite{wu2021intelligent,shafique2024going,zhu2024intelligent,shi2024ris}, enabling the construction of more favorable and stable E2E links.
+Moreover, recent space-time-coding metasurface experiments have demonstrated simultaneous independent multi-beamforming and multi-channel transmission across different spatial directions and frequencies\cite{tian2026ambient}, suggesting that a shared programmable aperture can concurrently support multiple wireless links.
 This additional degree of freedom motivates RIS-assisted E2E multi-path optimization, where traffic control across multiple accesses can be jointly designed with propagation-aware link enhancement, offering a viable pathway toward meeting the lower E2E multi-path latency requirements for 6G networks.

-Inspired by the aforementioned issues, we propose a RIS-assisted E2E multi-path uplink(UL) transmission architecture that outperforms the existing optimized E2E multi-path approaches.
+Inspired by the aforementioned issues, we propose a RIS-assisted E2E multi-path (UL) transmission architecture that outperforms the existing optimized E2E multi-path approaches.
 To the best knowledge of authors, this is the first work that integrates both benefits of the RIS and the standardized E2E multi-path architecture that well aligned with the new solution to the lower latency characteristics of 6G time-sensitive services.
-The key contributions of this paper are summarized as follows. \begin{itemize} \item We propose a novel E2E multi-path UL transmission architecture with multi-base station (BS) and multi-user (UE) to lower the E2E latency of multi-type time-sensitive traffic with different latency budget requirements; \item We formulate an optimization problem that minimizes the instant E2E latency of the system by jointly optimizing the traffic splitting ratio, UL transmit power, receive combining, and RIS phase shifts, which is further solved by our proposed Alternating Optimization (AO) algorithm. \end{itemize}
+Compared with our preliminary conference version\cite{cao2025latency}, this paper provides a substantial extension in several aspects.
+First, while [1] considered a single-UE two-path E2E multi-path transmission setting, this work develops a RIS-assisted multi-BS multi-UE uplink framework for 6G time-sensitive services.
+Second, beyond the abstract path-level latency model in [1], this paper explicitly incorporates the RIS-assisted channels, BS receive combining, inter-user interference, and the unit-modulus RIS constraint into the E2E latency-aware design.
+Third, a new joint optimization of traffic splitting, transmit power, receive combining, and RIS phase shifts is formulated and solved via an alternating optimization framework.
+Finally, new simulation results are provided to quantify the additional latency reduction achieved by RIS over the prior E2E multi-path baselines.

 The remainder of this paper is organized as follows: Section II presents the overall system architecture, Section III provides the problem formulation with the solution, Section IV details the simulation results, and Section V draws the conclusions for this paper.